Balmorhea State Park swimming hole in Texas

 About Balmorhea State Park

 In the vast, sun-scorched expanse of West Texas, where the Chihuahuan Desert stretches endlessly in every direction, Balmorhea State Park rises like a fever dream of blue water and green reeds.
-Fed by the ancient San Solomon Springs, this is no ordinary swimming hole — it is one of the largest natural spring-fed pools in the world, spanning 1.3 acres and pumping out millions of gallons of crystal-clear water every single day.
+Fed by the ancient San Solomon Springs, this is no ordinary swimming hole — it is one of the largest natural spring-fed pools in the world, spanning 1.3 acres and pumping out millions of gallons of clear water every single day.
 The moment you step onto the pool's edge and look down through that impossibly transparent water, the desert heat suddenly feels like a distant rumor.

 The Setting and Landscape